a-safe-digital/typescript-typed-errors/README.md

 }

 const createAdminUser = wrap<typeof createUser | typeof giveRole>()(
-  // for wrap to work correctly, we need to use an async function because we rely on .catch to pass the error up async (email: string, password: string) => {
+  async (email: string, password: string) => {
     const user = unwrap(await createUser(email, password))

     if (user.id > 100) {
       // this is an stupid error, just for demonstration purposes return Err({ code: 'IdAbove100' })
     }

     unwrap(await giveRole(user.id, 'admin'))
     return Ok(user)
   },